Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models: Probing Spatial Robustness in Semantic Understanding: A Controlled Study

-\textbf{Main Results.} As shown in Figure~\ref{fig:prob_results}, all LVLMs exhibit sensitivity to the spatial variation of the key image.
-LLaVA-v1.6, and particularly LLaVA-NeXT exhibit strong sensitivity to spatial variations, with large fluctuations in accuracy across positions.
+\textbf{Main Results.} As shown in Figure~\ref{fig:prob_results}, all LVLMs exhibit sensitivity to the spatial variation of the key image, particularly LLaVA-v1.6, with large fluctuations in accuracy across positions.
 Among all models, Qwen2.5-VL achieves the most consistent performance, likely benefiting from its improved MRoPE~\citep{bai2025qwen2}, although slight spatial bias can still be observed.
+Interestly, despite sharing a similar architecture, Qwen3-VL shows a more pronounced bias, possibly attributed to the enhanced Interleaved MRoPE failing to leverage its advantages in single-image scenarios.
 Moreover, we observe that the performance is not well correlated with token distance, suggesting that spatial bias might not stem from the long-term decay property of RoPE~\citep{su2024roformer}.
+This observation is further supported by experiments with varying resolutions of $\boldsymbol{I}_{m,n}$, where changing the number of image tokens does not lead to notable differences in the bias pattern, reinforcing that this issue is unlikely to be caused by RoPE.
+The results are presented in Appendix~\ref{app:image_resolution}.

 \textbf{Impact of Model Scale.} We further examine the correlation between model scale and spatial bias by evaluating the Qwen2.5-VL model series on our probe dataset.
-As shown in Table~\ref{tab:BaPA_results}, Qwen2.5-VL-7B exhibits greater accuracy fluctuations across different grid positions ($\Delta = 1.74$), reflecting higher spatial sensitivity and stronger bias.
-With increasing model size, Qwen2.5-VL-32B generally achieves lower variance, which is consistent with previous observations~\citep{zhu24PromptRobust} that larger models tend to make more consistent decisions.
-Interestingly, the average accuracy of Qwen2.5-VL-32B declines slightly compared to Qwen2.5-VL-7B, the reason can be that larger models might be more susceptible to overfitting or inefficiencies in processing specific data types.
+As shown in Table~\ref{tab:AGCI_results}, Qwen2.5-VL-7B exhibits greater accuracy fluctuations across different grid positions ($\Delta = 1.74$), reflecting higher spatial sensitivity and stronger bias.
+With increasing model size, Qwen2.5-VL-32B and Qwen2.5-VL-72B generally achieves lower variance, which is consistent with previous observations~\citep{zhu24PromptRobust} that larger models tend to make more consistent decisions.
+However, the average accuracy tends to decrease, the reason can be that larger models might be more susceptible to overfitting or inefficiencies in processing specific data types.